 If it’s a solid qualified lead, you won’t have to do much guesswork as to the level of buying interest and comfort in the product once you’re done interacting with them.
-A good lead shows that you know they need to close within a certain timeframe, they have the ability to pay for it, and they understand how your product or service can benefit them or solve a problem.
+A good lead shows that you know they need to close within a certain timeframe, they can pay for it, and they understand how your product or service can benefit them or solve a problem.
 Bad leads are the exact opposite, vague and dubious information that may or may not lead to moving the sales process forward at all.

 Two Elements of A Qualified Lead

 When it comes down to it, every qualified lead is composed of two important factors: